hashgraph/hedera-nft-sdk/README.md

 This method returns an object contains:

 - `isValid`: A boolean flag indicating whether all files within the specified directory passed validation.
-It is true if all files are valid according to the token metadata JSON schema V2, and false otherwise.
+It is true if all files are valid according to the token metadata schema, and false otherwise.
 - `errors`: An array of objects, each corresponding to a file that failed validation.
 Each object include:
   - `fileName`: The name of the file that encountered validation errors, helping to identify the source of the issue.
   - `general`: An array of strings, with each string describing a specific validation error encountered in the file.